-When using a computer for work purposes, many people often find that they don’t have enough space on one monitor.
+When using a PC for work purposes, many people often find that they don’t have enough space on one monitor.
 In this case, it can be useful to add one or maybe even two more monitors.

 For example, if you have to work with text or spreadsheets to transfer data from one place to another, you might want to display the information on one monitor and then use the second one to do data entry from the first one.
 This is quite convenient and can greatly simplify common work tasks.